• Skip to primary navigation

 • Place sliced mushrooms in the pan with a pinch of salt.
 Saute until browned, about 5 minutes.
 Set aside.

-• Make béchamel sauce according to the recipe (See Notes for link)
+• Make béchamel sauce according to the quick instructions or the full recipe linked in the Notes.

 • Add the sautéed mushrooms into the bechamel sauce and mix well.